 As if I needed to go on…

-Eggs are a natural food.
-Egg Beaters are a processed food.
+Eggs are a natural food and egg beaters are processed food.

 Yet, unless we had access to ConAgra’s nutrient “suppliers,” there’s not a single one of us who could replicate the process of Egg-Beater-making ourselves.
 (And if you can, I suggest you don’t.)

 This isn’t some hippy-dippy…erm…natural fertilizer.
-In fact, it's almost like nature created something awesome on purpose.
+It’s almost like nature created something awesome on purpose.

 That just sounds silly to me.
 Also, quick question: do ACTUAL eggs suffer from a xanthan gum, guar gum, or “natural flavor” deficiency?
 And if not, why do we need them in Egg Beaters?

 I do agree, however, that Egg Beaters has “Less than 1% natural flavor.”
-In fact, I’d argue it has NO natural flavor.
-Which leads me to the next point:
+I’d argue it has NO natural flavor.
+This leads me to the next point:

 Eggs taste delicious.
 Egg Beaters do not.